(FICTION 6,870 words) (BACK TO HOME PAGE)

-Then, during another impenetrable German lesson, an idea was born.
+Then, during another bewildering German lesson, an idea was born.
 She’d seek professional advice.

 The psychic’s receptionist squeezed her in on December 5th, instructing her to bring a personal possession or at least a photo of the individual she wished Madame Claire to read.
 But Liz had nothing.
 She’d torn up her only photo of Cat that ugly night.
 On the Paris-bound plane she sought to offset this problem by focusing her psychic energies on Cat.

 Under the reception area’s CASH ONLY (IN ADVANCE) sign, Liz completed the mandatory questionnaire.
 Entering the consultation room, she noticed the psychic’s sunglasses (“to block psychic interferences, Madame”).

 Madame Claire’s trained eye scanned her client: 30-ish, well groomed, designer handbag, big-budget wedding ring.
 Older husband deficiencies.
 Or problems with a lover her own age.
 She suspected the latter.

 Liz: Madame, my situation concerns an affair of the heart.
 It is of a particularly delicate nature.

 Psychic: Such is generally the case, Madame.
 Rest assured, confidentialité totale is guaranteed.
 Your beloved is not your husband.

 L: How did you …?